osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other hypervisors.
-The support of an other hypervisor on request (info@osism.io).
+The support of an other hypervisor on request (info@betacloud-solutions.de).

    A list of possible hypervisors can be found on https://docs.openstack.org/nova/queens/admin/configuration/hypervisors.html.